 – this queue we can call a Mean queue (nasty queue)

 Since we have our planned activities in the queues we can of course never remove all our queues.
 But, we always need to try to convert Mean queues to Lean queues if possible, since if we do not do that, we will have Activities in Queues waste, since it will effect the Flow Efficiency negatively.
 When it is not possible to convert to Lean Queues, we need to have over capacity at the Mean queues.
 For product development this can be queues to any expert, like system integration & verification (I&V), configuration management, etc., since all resources normally cannot be in the projects/programs.
-These experts or specialists are many times referred to as Shared Services.

 It is very important to understand that there is no difference at all to have a specialist that all projects/programs need to use, or to have the same specialist working part time for each project/program.
 Absolutely no difference, even if the latter looks better.
 Specialisation of our resources is really the wrong way to go, we need T-shaping of most of our Resources instead to remove both the number of queues and the length of queues.
 This will be elaborated thoroughly on in this blog post about the root causes to queues.